panmar/blog/content/locality-sensitive-hashing-minhash.rst

 How would you find all similar memes?

-Well, you can directly compare memes with one another.
-For **N** memes this leads to O(**N**\ :sup:`2`) comparisons.
+A straightforward approach would be to directly compare every meme with every other meme.
+However, For **N** memes this results in O(**N**\ :sup:`2`) comparisons - clearly not efficient.
 We can do better!

 Lets think about it.
-If two memes share many features and we picked a random feature from them it has high chance to be present in both.
-If we repeat this process many times similar memes will match more often then different ones:
+If two memes share most of thier features, then picking a random feature from the combined list of thier features has high chance to be present in both.
+If we repeat this process multiple times, similar memes will match more frequently then different ones:

 .. code-block:: Python